 Ingredients You Need

-• Mashed sweet potato puree: This is easy to make, but you’ll want to plan to make it ahead of baking.
+- Mashed sweet potato: You can use any type of cooked mashed sweet potato including Crockpot Sweet Potato, Sweet Potato Baby Food, or Sweet Potato Puree.
+This is easy to make, but you’ll want to plan to make it ahead of baking.
 You can also use canned unsweetened sweet potato puree.

-• Cream Cheese Frosting: This is a simple mix of cream cheese, butter, honey, vanilla, and powdered sugar.
+- Cream Cheese Frosting: This is a simple mix of cream cheese, maple syrup, and vanilla, and is the perfect pairing with sweet potato cake.

 Ingredient Substitutions

-• Gluten-free: Use a 1:1 style of gluten-free baking mix.
+- Gluten-free: Use a 1:1 style of gluten-free all purpose flour.

 Step-by-Step Instructions

-Here’s a look at the process involved in making this birthday cake.
-Scroll down to the bottom of this post for the full recipe.
+Here’s a look at the process involved in making this baby cake.
+Scroll down to the bottom of this post for the full recipe, including the amounts and timing.

 TIP: Trace the cake pans onto parchment paper, then cut out just inside the lines to make rounds that fit into the pans.
-This is a foolproof way to line pans to prevent sticking.
+This is a foolproof way to line pans to prevent the baby cakes from sticking.

 Sweet Potato Smash Cake